RADICAL-UBC/diaspora/README.md

 contain source code from the Apache Harmony project (with slight modifications to some files).
 These source files are distributed under the Apache License.
 The full license is in the file `LICENSE-apache-harmony`.

+## Usage with Docker

+* Build the image in the root directory
+  * `docker build -t jdkimage .`

+* Run the docker container
+  * `docker run -it  -v "$PWD":/app --name jdkcontainer jdkimage bash`
+  * this container have python, maven and jdk and you can follow the instructions above to run mvn package, etc.

+* to exit the containter:
+  * enter `exit`

+* to start it once again: `docker start jdkcontainer` then `docker exec -it jdkcontainer bash`